-CEO ORIOR Convenience Segment and CEO Fredag
+CEO ORIOR Convenience Segment

 Max Dreussi earned a Dual Master of Business Administration (MBA) from the University of Bern and the University of Rochester/Simon Business School (NY).
 He broadened his leadership skills through the Programme for Executive Development (PED) at the IMD in Lausanne and other programmes.
 He began his career as an assistant to the managing director of Hosta, a manufacturer of chocolate and confectionery in Neuhausen.
-In 1995, Mr Dreussi joined Frisco-Findus, where he held several positions over nearly ten years, before being assigned to Nestlé Frozen Food Europe in Brussels, where he was responsible for product launches in international markets.
-He then served as a sales and marketing director with Moevenpick Premium Ice Cream before accepting a position as head of the Nestlé Division Food Service in Rorschach and then Country Business Executive Manager.
+In 1995, Max Dreussi joined Frisco-Findus, where he held several positions over nearly ten years, before being assigned to Nestlé Frozen Food Europe in Brussels, where he was responsible for product launches in international markets.
+He then served as a sales and marketing director with Moevenpick Premium Ice Cream before accepting a position as head of the Nestlé Division Food Service in Rorschach and was then promoted to Country Business Executive Manager for Switzerland, Austria and Slovenia.
 In 2014, Max Dreussi took over management responsibility for Kern & Sammet AG, a producer of frozen bakery products in Wädenswil.
-He has been the Managing Director of Fredag since April 2017 and was appointed to the Extended Executive Committee of ORIOR Group in January 2019.
-In August 2021, Mr Dreussi was appointed CEO of the Convenience segment and a member of the Executive Committee of ORIOR AG.
+From April 2017 to December 2022 he was Managing Director of Fredag and, in this role, from January 2019 member of ORIOR's Extended Executive Committee.
+In August 2021, Max Dreussi was appointed CEO of the Convenience segment and a member of the Executive Committee of ORIOR AG.
 He handed over the leadership of Fredag as of 1 January 2023.